anodyne/nova3-docs/extensions/make-extension-command.md

 Any combination of these options can be called when running the initial command, like so:

-`php artisan nova:make:extension MyAwesomeName MyAwesomeExtension --no-controllers --no-views` `php artisan nova:make:extension MyAwesomeName MyAwesomeExtension --no-provider` `php artisan nova:make:extension MyAwesomeName MyAwesomeExtension --include-config --include-routes`
+<pre>php artisan nova:make:extension MyAwesomeName MyAwesomeExtension --no-controllers --no-views
+php artisan nova:make:extension MyAwesomeName MyAwesomeExtension --no-provider php artisan nova:make:extension MyAwesomeName MyAwesomeExtension --include-config --include-routes</pre>